LHNCBC/lforms/form_definition.md

     * resourceType - a FHIR resource type.
 Currently only "DiagnosticReport", "Questionnaire" (SDC profile) and "QuestionnaireResponse" (SDC profile) are supported.
     * element - optional if there is only one LForms widget on the page, The containing HTML element that includes the LForms rendered form.
 It could be the DOM element or its id.
+    * inBundle - optional, a flag that a DiagnosticReport resources and associated Observation resources are included in a FHIR Bundle.
+The default is false.
+    * bundleType - optional, the FHIR Bundle type if inBundle is true.
 * **LForms.Util.convertLFormsToFHIRData()** - a function to convert a LForms form data object into a FHIR resource.
     * resourceType - a FHIR resource type.
 Currently only "DiagnosticReport", "Questionnaire" (SDC profile) and "QuestionnaireResponse" (SDC profile) are supported.